Heading to city of lights and wondering the perfect Paris Itinerary. Fear, not my fellow travelers.

 There are so many factors that go into answering the question ” How much does it cost to Backpack Europe” that I wrote an entire post on the subject.

-I am not a massive fan of jumping off a plane and then immediately start running around site seeing in a jet lag stupor.
+I am not a massive fan of jumping out of plane and then immediately start running around site seeing in a jet lag stupor.
 However, if you only have 3 days in Paris you might not want to waste time sitting in a cafe resting.

 Personally, I like to head to an area full of café’s and restaurants to try a little of the local cuisine or hang out in a cafe.